codeceptjs/codeceptjs-resemblehelper/README.md

    }
 }
 ```

 To use the Helper, users must provide the three parameters:

-`screenshotFolder` : This will always have the same value as `output` in Codecept configuration, this is the folder where webdriverIO
-saves a screenshot when using `I.saveScreenshot` method
+`screenshotFolder`: This will always have the same value as `output` in CodeceptJS configuration, this is the folder where WebdriverIO saves a screenshot when using `I.saveScreenshot` method.

-`baseFolder`: This is the folder for base images, which will be used with screenshot for comparison
+`baseFolder`: This is the folder for base images, which will be used with screenshot for comparison.

-`diffFolder`: This will the folder where resemble would try to store the difference image, which can be viewed later,
+`diffFolder`: This will the folder where resemble would try to store the difference image, which can be viewed later.

 Usage, these are major functions that help in visual testing

 First one is the `seeVisualDiff` which basically takes two parameters
-1) `baseImage` Name of the base image, this will be the image used for comparison with the screenshot image,
-it is mandatory to have the same image file names for base and screenshot image
+1) `baseImage` Name of the base image, this will be the image used for comparison with the screenshot image.
+It is mandatory to have the same image file names for base and screenshot image.
-2) `options` options can be passed which include `prepaseBaseImage` and `tolerance`
+2) `options` options can be passed which include `prepaseBaseImage` and `tolerance`.

 ```js
     /**